The-Devoyage/mongo-filter-generator/README.md

 npm login --registry=https://npm.pkg.github.com
 ```

-2. In the root of the target project, add the following to the `.npmrc` file:
+2. In the root of the target project, add the following to the `.npmrc` file to tell this package where to be downloaded from.

 ```
 @the-devoyage:registry=https://npm.pkg.github.com